 So use all your gifts and get creative to find some spiritual direction and get closer to the Maker.

-If you want to get creative and find some spiritual direction, we have a lot of resources to get you started.
-At spiritualbridge.org you will find a variety of articles that should help you find your source of spiritual inspiration, as well as turn that moment of increased connectedness to the world around you into a physical manifestation of your choices, such as a poem or a painting.
+If you have the desire to get creative and find some spiritual direction, we have a plethora of resources to get you started.
+Embrace scripture and visit us; you will find a variety of articles to help you find your source of spiritual inspiration, as well as turn that moment of increased connectedness to the world around you into a physical manifestation of your choices, such as a poem or a painting.
 One of our main purposes is to make it possible for you to deepen your relationship with God.
 By doing that, we open your eyes wider so you can view the world more clearly and strengthen your faith at the same time.

-Our goal is to provide you with enough resources to achieve a greater connection to God, and we do our best to cover all of the most important aspects of the human life.
+Join us to receive more than enough resources to achieve a greater connection to God.
+We do our best to cover all of the most important aspects of our human lives.
 This is why our website is not only focused on the religious experience in the strict sense, but also features many articles on marriage, parenting, family life and spiritual wellness.
 In the articles, we try to provide you with advice that helps real people in real-life situations, such as improving special relationships and achieving a stronger bond with your spouse.

 Apart from the sections that are intended for everyone in search of a more spiritual approach to life in general, we have also included sections dedicated to Christian youth, Christian parenting and family life, and Christian women.
-All in all, we at Spiritual Bridge believe that an individual can greatly benefit from experiencing a deeper bond with God.
+All in all, we at Spiritual Bridge believe that an individual can greatly benefit from experiencing a deeper bond with Jesus.
 This is why we are doing everything in our power to provide you with all the resources you might need to achieve it.
+May the Grace of our Lord Jesus Christ be with God’s people.
+Amen

 "O Lord God, do not destroy Your people, Your inheritance, which You have redeemed through Your greatness, which You have brought out of Egypt with a mighty hand.
 Remember Your servants, Abraham, Isaac, and Jacob.
 Do not look at the stubbornness of this people or at their wickedness or their sin.
 Otherwise, the land from which You brought us may say, 'Because the Lord was not able to bring them into the land which He promised them and because He hated them, He has brought them out to slay them in the wilderness.'
 Yet they are your people, Your inheritance, whom You brought out by Your mighty power and by Your stretched-out arm."